bnbuckler/program-guides/_prog-mgmt/3_management.md

 <br>

 PMOs generally follow standardized project management policies, processes, and methods.
 Within ICAM, a PMO provides opportunities to share lessons learned both within an agency and across agencies.
-It may serve as an advisor to other agency offices or programs impacted by the ICAM program (see Section 6.2) on addressing ICAM as appropriate within other agency-wide capabilities.
+It may serve as an advisor to other agency offices or programs impacted by the ICAM program on addressing ICAM as appropriate within other agency-wide capabilities.

 Additionally, an ICAM PMO acts as a single, centralized point of contact for the agency‘s ICAM program.
 Finally, the PMO is the primary authority for performing acquisition planning tasks and making procurement decisions.
 As a result, an ICAM PMO can offer an agency the following benefits:
 <br>